BijeshShrestha/ML_GroupProject/PDInstTrainHPC.md

     git clone https://github.com/BijeshShrestha/ML_GroupProject

 Copy the weights file (.h5) from Turing onto the local machine.
-The following uses rsync to copy the weights file (.h5), but you may use anything (like scp) that will copy a file from Turing to your local machine.
+The following uses rsync to copy the weights file (.h5), but you may use anything (like scp or ftp) that will copy a file from Turing to your local machine.

-Also, you will need to specify the IP address of Turing, which we do not supply here as it may change.
-Contact the administrator to obtain that IP address.
-We will designate the IP address as <Turing IP Address>.
-Also, you will use your username on Turing (the one you login with).
-We will designate your username as <Turing username>.
+Also, you will need to specify the IP address of the HPC, which you may or may not know.
+Contact the administrator to understand if rsync can be used to transfer files and to obtain that IP address.
+We will designate the IP address as
+<HPC IP Address>.
+Also, you
+will use your username on the HPC (the one you login with).
+We will designate your username as <HPC username>.

     cd /Users/user/git/ML_GroupProject
-    rsync --progress <Turing username>@<Turing IP address>:pd_weights.h5 .
+    rsync --progress <HPC username>@<HPC IP address>:pd_weights.h5 .

 Now edit the classifier.py file: